csswizardry/CSS-Guidelines/README.md

   In these situations, it is preferable that you investigate and refactor any offending rulesets to try and bring specificity down across the board, as opposed to introducing such specificity heavyweights.

   <b>Only use <a>!important</a> proactively, not reactively.</b>

+  As an exception, `!important` can be used reactively when there is a need to override a third party styles that are too specific.

 ## Hacking Specificity